ilosaurus/ilosaurus.github.io/content/posts/efk-stack-parsing-log-with-fluentd.md

 date: 2020-04-13T16:03:00+07:00
 draft: false
 categories: ["Logging"]
-tags: ["EFK", "Fluentd", "Logging", "Elasticsearch", "Parsing"]
+tags: ["EFK", "Fluentd", "Elasticsearch", "Parsing"]
 description: "Learn how to parse simple, JSON, XML, and multiline logs using Fluentd within an EFK (Elasticsearch, Fluentd, Kibana) stack to make centralized logs more human-readable and insightful."
 ---